Helmy Eltoukhy

-Helmy Eltoukhy is an American scientist, entrepreneur, and investor best known for his contributions to genomics, semiconductor DNA sequencing, and personalized medicine.
-The co-founder of startups Avantome and Guardant Health, Eltoukhy was named to Time Magazine’s inaugural 50 Most Influential People in Healthcare (2018) and Fortune’s 40 under 40 (2017).
-Acquired by Illumina in 2008, Avantome was founded to develop and commercialize semiconductor-based DNA sequencing, during the race for the $1,000 genome.
+Helmy Eltoukhy is an American scientist and a businessperson who co-founded startups Avantome and Guardant Health.
 Guardant Health was founded to pioneer non-invasive liquid biopsy approaches for cancer diagnosis, monitoring, personalized medicine treatment, and research.

+He is best known for his contributions to genomics, semiconductor DNA sequencing, and personalized medicine.
+Avantome was acquired by Illumina in 2008.
+Avantome was founded to develop and commercialize semiconductor-based DNA sequencing during the race for the $1,000 genome.

 Education

-Eltoukhy attended Bellarmine College Preparatory, studying college level math during his freshman year, and graduating in 1997.
+Eltoukhy attended Bellarmine College Preparatory, graduating in 1997.
 Subsequently, Eltoukhy studied electrical engineering at Stanford University, completing an accelerated Bachelor of Science (BS) in two and a half years, followed by Master of Science (MS) and Doctorate (PhD) degrees.
-Eltoukhy’s doctoral thesis, “An integrated system for de novo DNA sequencing” research was completed in the laboratory of Abbas El Gamal, for a project that combined genomics and sensor engineering.
+Eltoukhy's doctoral thesis, "An integrated system for de novo DNA sequencing" research was completed in the laboratory of Abbas El Gamal, for a project that combined genomics and sensor engineering.
 Eltoukhy discovered that low cost CMOS image sensors coupled to light-emitting DNA sequencing reactions could form the basis for building a less expensive, portable DNA sequencer.

-Personal Life

-On 09/18/2020 Carson Eltoukhy filed a Family - Marriage Dissolution/Divorce lawsuit against Helmy Eltoukhy.

 Career

 Genome Technology Center

-After graduation, Eltoukhy completed a post-doctoral fellowship at Stanford University’s Genome Technology Center, investigating low-cost DNA sequencing technologies as part of the Human Genome Project.
-Eltoukhy’s research focused on developing new assays and detection methods, with an emphasis on semiconductor-based approaches for DNA sequencing.
+After graduation, Eltoukhy completed a post-doctoral fellowship at Stanford University's Genome Technology Center, investigating low-cost DNA sequencing technologies as part of the Human Genome Project.
+Eltoukhy's research focused on developing new assays and detection methods, with an emphasis on semiconductor-based approaches for DNA sequencing.
 That research was funded, in part, by one of the first National Human Genome Research Institute grants awarded for massive parallel sequencing (also known as Next Generation Sequencing or NGS).

 Avantome and Illumina

 In 2007, Eltoukhy and Mostafa Ronaghi co-founded the biotechnology startup company Avantome, to accelerate the commercialization of semiconductor sequencing technologies and affordable high-throughput DNA sequencing.
 Eltoukhy was president and CEO of the new company until 2008, when Avantome was acquired by Illumina.
 As part of the acquisition terms, Ronaghi and Eltoukhy joined Illumina, where Eltoukhy continued pioneering genomic research as director of Advanced Sequencing Development until 2012.
-At Illumina, Avantome’s CMOS/semiconductor sequencing platform became the basis for Project Firefly, a program to develop an "integrated sequencing solution simple and affordable enough to install in hospitals for routine testing".
-In 2018, Illumina launched iSEQ, a new product developed using Avantome’s CMOS sensor approach combined with nanowell technology; iSEQ delivered on the original Avantome goals of low cost instrumentation and reduced per-sample processing cost in a long read format.
+In 2018, Illumina launched iSEQ, a new product developed using Avantome's CMOS sensor approach combined with nanowell technology; iSEQ delivered on the original Avantome goals of low cost instrumentation and reduced per-sample processing cost in a long read format.